ChristopherDaigle/RAG_Explainer/README.md

 ### Knowledge Requirements
 - Basic Python programming
-- Familiarity with pandas and numpy
+- Familiarity with Pandas and NumPy
 - Understanding of basic machine learning concepts (helpful but not required)

 ### Technical Requirements